 08 - List the Total Amount

 The total amount plus the tax owing for the bill should be listed at the bottom of the invoice document.
-This part depicting the total billed amount must be highlighted in any way, such as highlighting it, using bold fonts, using a different text colour, etc., to stand out.
+This part, depicting the total billed amount, should be highlighted in any way.
+You can use bold fonts, a different text color, or other formatting options to make it stand out.

 09 - Payment Deadline

-The deadline for payment must be highlighted, printed in bold, and in an easy-to-use font so that there is no problem for anyone reading that section.
-The due date that the contractor includes in the invoice document must be as precise as possible, including the time and day with the deadline date, so that there is no confusion of any kind that can lead to subsequent delays.
+The deadline for payment must be highlighted and printed in bold.
+Additionally, it should be presented in an easy-to-read font so that there is no problem for anyone reading that section.
+The due date that the contractor includes in the invoice document must be as precise as possible.
+This includes specifying the time and day along with the deadline date.
+This clarity ensures there is no confusion of any kind that can lead to subsequent delays.

-In the case of cheques or drafts, or other payment types that can take more time to be processed must be done on a date so that the processing can be before the deadline.
+In the case of cheques, drafts, or other payment types, they can take more time to be processed.
+Therefore, they must be submitted on a date that allows processing before the deadline.

-The Indian construction industry is growing rapidly, but there is a need for a robust construction project management system to oversee and regulate the processes in a proper and organized manner.
+The Indian construction industry is growing rapidly.
+However, there is a clear need for a robust construction project management system.
+This system would oversee and regulate the processes in a proper and organized manner.

 Mobile-based applications are beneficial, given their ease of access from any remote location.
 Track, monitor, and manage your construction projects with Powerplay, a one-stop Cloud-based solution for all your construction management needs.
 Our customers are saving up to 7% on their overall project cost.